arpcard/FAQ/README.md

 </details>

 <details closed>
-<summary>Q5: What data can be included?
+<summary>Q5: What data is included in CARD?
 Can I add unpublished data?</summary>
 <br>
 A: Only published AMR genes and mutations, with subsequent submission of sequence to GenBank, with clear evidence of elevated MICs are curated into CARD.
 The only exception is beta-lactamase genes, which are being named faster than they can be validated.
 Alcock et al. (2020) provided details on CARD's curation paradigm.
 We can additionally provide genome or whole-genome shotgun assembly bulk annotation for private data sets using the Resistance Gene Identifier, please contact card@mcmaster.ca.